goepp/ml-in-genomics-2021/README.md

 # 2021-ml-in-genomics

-Course material for the course *Machine Learning in Genomics*.
+Course material for the course [https://data-psl.github.io/intensive-week-genomics/](*Machine Learning in Genomics*), day 4.

 Includes slides of the lecture and the jupyter notebooks of the practical sessions.